ToriiX/torirobinson.github.io/README.md

 - The complete SQL Masterclass 2024 (Udemy, 2024)
 - IBM Data Analyst Professional Certificated (Coursera, 2023)

-**Contact:** <a href="mailto:torirobinson381@gmail.com">Email me</a>
+(Projects involving Tableau will be added to the portfolio) **Contact:** <a href="mailto:torirobinson381@gmail.com">Email me</a>